Boris Kuzyk

-Biography
+Early life and education

+Kuzyk was born on 19 October 1958 in Oleksandrivka Raion, Kirovohrad Oblast.

 In 1979, he graduated with honors from the Yaroslavl Higher Military Financial School.
 In 1987, also with honors, he graduated from Military Faculty of the Moscow Financial Institute.

+He has a PhD in economics.

 After graduation he served in the military units of the Far Eastern Military District.

+Early career

 From 1987 to 1993, he worked at the USSR and Russia's Ministry of Foreign Economic Relations.
-From 1994 to 1998 he served as assistant to President of Russia for military-technical cooperation between Russia and foreign countries.
+From 1994 to 1998 he served as aide to President of Russia for military-technical cooperation between Russia and foreign countries.